4 Festive Hanukkah Dinner Menus, Traditional and Not-So-Traditional

 Got to have challah bread on Friday night, right?
 This recipe gives you a burnished, egg-enriched, braided loaf — just what you want for Shabbat and also for French toast on Sunday.

 Simmering chicken thighs in an abundance of olive oil not only leads to a decadently luscious piece of chicken, perfect for Shabbat — it also honors the spirit of Hanukkah.
-This recipe has potatoes in it, so we’ll skip the latkes tonight.
+Roast some potatoes and carrots with it and you can skip the latkes tonight.

 Lemony Green Salad with Radicchio & Pepitas

-A simple, bright-tasting salad makes a light complement to luxurious chicken and potatoes.
+A simple, bright-tasting salad makes a light complement to luxurious chicken and veggies.
 I love the crunch you get from tossing in pumpkin seeds, and that lemon vinaigrette is super-simple but also perfect.

 Hanukkah Citrus Sugar Cookies